Dental visits while you are Pregnant

 https://decare.ie/wp-content/uploads/2024/03/Pregnancy-blog-CP-1-640x300-c-default.webp

-Dental experts recommend visiting a dentist for a checkup if you are planning to become pregnant or as soon as you find out you are pregnant.
-Your dentist can assess your oral health and determine how frequently you need to be seen during your pregnancy in order to maintain optimal oral health.
-Some dental experts recommend limiting the first trimester of pregnancy to emergency dental treatment only.
-If you need non-emergency dental procedures, this is not recommended until during or after the second trimester.
-Be sure to tell your dentist if you are pregnant, so that your dentist is aware of your pregnancy before providing treatment or using any medications or x-rays.
+Dental experts recommend visiting a dentist for a check-up if you are planning to become pregnant or as soon as you find out you are pregnant.
+Your dentist can assess your oral health and determine how frequently you need to be seen.
+Emergency dental care to treat pain can be carried out at any stage but non-emergency dental procedures are best performed in the second trimester when it is most comfortable.
+Be sure to tell your dentist if you are pregnant before having treatment.

 Good Nutrition Is Important for Mother and Baby